Among all Illinois hospitals, approximately one-third are designated by the Illinois Department of Public Health (IDPH) as either Level I or

 by these changes.
 Please, review the data dictionary for field-specific changes.

-As of 2008, there are no trauma centers in Regions 4 and 5.
+As of 2008, there are no trauma centers in Illinois EMS Regions 4 and 5.
 Reporting of trauma admissions for these areas was dramatically reduced.
+However, starting in 2011 there are trauma centers designated by the Department in states adjacent to these regions (Indiana and Missouri).

 The data available for querying in this reporting system is a subset of the entire Trauma Registry database.
 Nine data elements are utilized in this system.
 The data is aggregated in groups to protect record confidentiality and facilitate querying (for example, individuals age "53 years old" will be in the age grouping of "45-54" years old; while injuries that occurred in "February 1996" will be located in the time period of "1996 - Quarter One".)
 A brief description of each of the Trauma Registry data elements that can be queried in this system is listed below: